 Women Employed’s 2019 Illinois Women’s Agenda

-Women Employed is calling on Governor-elect J.B.
+Women Employed is calling on Governor J.B.
 Pritzker to make working women a priority as he sets his policy agenda.
-We’ve opened the conversation with his transition team, and have prepared a set of nine legislative priorities that Women Employed is urging him to champion in his first year in office — measures that will help women advance economically, and allow more women to access the education and training they need to qualify for the jobs they want.
-These priorities include:
+We’ve opened the conversation with his transition team, and have prepared a set of ten legislative priorities that Women Employed is urging him to champion in his first year in office — measures that will help women advance economically, and allow more women to access the education and training they need to qualify for the jobs they want.

-- No Salary History — Twice, Illinois legislators have passed a bill to strengthen the Illinois Equal Pay Act by banning employers from asking job candidates for their salary history, but Governor Rauner vetoed the law both times.
-We will be working with Governor-elect Pritzker on No Salary History, to ensure it is passed and signed into law during his first year in office.
+- No Salary History (HB 834, SB 73) — Twice, Illinois legislators have passed a bill to strengthen the Illinois Equal Pay Act by banning employers from asking job candidates for their salary history, but Governor Rauner vetoed the law both times.
+We will be working with Governor Pritzker on No Salary History, to ensure it is passed and signed into law during his first year in office.

-- Paid Sick Time — Two years ago, we won paid sick time for working people in Chicago and Cook County.
+- Paid Sick Time (SB 1972)— Two years ago, we won paid sick time for working people in Chicago and Cook County.
 It’s time to expand that law statewide.
-We urge Governor-elect Pritzker to back a bill that would allow workers — no matter the size of their employers — to earn at least 40 hours of paid sick time per year to use for their own, or a family member’s, illness or medical appointment, for domestic or sexual violence, or for a public health emergency closure of a child’s school or care facility.
+We urge Governor Pritzker to back a bill that would allow workers — no matter the size of their employers — to earn paid sick time based upon the number of hours they work, to use for their own or a family member’s illness or medical appointment, for domestic or sexual violence, or for a public health emergency closure of a child’s school or care facility.

-- Paid Family and Medical Leave — Working people need paid leave to care for themselves and their families.
-We look forward to working with Governor-elect Pritzker to develop a partial wage replacement bill for at least 12 weeks of paid family or medical leave per year that would be funded through a payroll tax deduction.
+- Paid Family and Medical Leave (SB 1723)— Working people need paid leave to care for themselves and their families.
+We look forward to working with Governor Pritzker to develop a partial wage replacement bill for at least 12 weeks of paid family or medical leave per year that would be funded through payroll contributions.

-- Support DACA and Undocumented Students — We urge Governor-elect Pritzker to back efforts to make DACA recipients and undocumented students eligible for state financial aid.
+- Support DACA and Undocumented Students — We urge Governor Pritzker to back efforts to make DACA recipients and undocumented students eligible for state financial aid.

 Want to help us make this agenda a reality?
 Join our Action Network today, and we’ll send you timely emails with actions you can take to make a difference for working women!